danas-bluestamp/Dana_BlueStampPortfolio/index.md

 # In-Kit Modifications
 ### Add a Start Button
-- Add a push button that will start and stop the robot so it doesn't start moving as soon as you apply power
+- Add a push button that will start and stop the robot, so it doesn't start moving as soon as you apply power

 ### Add Bumper Button
-- Add a bumper button or buttons that will detect if the robot hits a wall but technically didn't hit the edge of the table
+- Add a bumper button or buttons that will detect if the robot hits a wall, but technically didn't hit the edge of the table

 ### Add IR Remote Control
 - Add IR remote support so you can start and stop the robot remotely